wellyshen/react-cool-portal/README.md

   const handleOpen = e => {
     // Show the children of <Portal />.
-    // You don't have to set the event parameter, unless you want to access it via onShow(). setVisible(true, e);
+    // You don't have to set the event parameter, unless you want to access it via onShow(e). setVisible(true, e);
   };

   const handleClose = e => {
     // Hide the children of <Portal />.
-    // You don't have to set the event parameter, unless you want to access it via onHide(). setVisible(false, e);
+    // You don't have to set the event parameter, unless you want to access it via onHide(e). setVisible(false, e);
   };